5.11: Remote probes took the photographs

 Well, evidently there is the capability to transmit TV images over long distances, and evidently those TV images can be in colour.
 There is also the capability to control unmanned vehicles remotely.
 What the conspiracy lovers can not do, however, is identify which unmanned probe took the live TV images, or state when this probe was launched, or who was controlling it, or why the voices of Armstrong, Collins and Aldrin are tracked as coming from the moon (with the correct delay for the distance) and not from either Earth (which would give an incorrect voice delay) or from LEO (which would be instantly detectable because of the orbital speed this would require).

-We do, at least, have evidence from lunar orbit that photographs could have been taken by US probes, namely the Lunar Orbiter series ones that were used to provide mapping and other supporting data for the Apollo landings.
+We can at least look at the kind of capabilities unmanned probes had, and for that we have evidence from lunar orbit, namely the Lunar Orbiter series ones that were used to provide mapping and other supporting data for the Apollo landings.

 Figure 5.11.1a: First ever Earthrise photograph, taken by Lunar Orbiter I on 23/08/66.
 Source.